zechnegli/IOSChallenge/README.md

 UI improvements
 pagination
 since the API doesn't provide pagination support for querying a list of meal and the list is reasonably small, fetching it all at once should not be a problem.
+Centrialized Log service instead of using print statement

 appverion - 1